Jecheon

 The city's name derives from the Korean words je (堤, which means "dam") and cheon (川, which means "river").

 Location

-Jecheon City is located in the northern part of North Chungcheong Province bordering Mungyeong City to the south, while Wonju City and Yeongwol-gun, which are located in Gangwon Province, are to the north.
+Jecheon is located in the northern part of North Chungcheong Province bordering Mungyeong to the south, while Wonju and Yeongwol-gun, which are located in Gangwon Province, are to the north.
 It is well known for its mountains and lake environments.
 Jecheon is well known as the "healing city".
 A wide variety of traditional medical and herbal products and therapies are available, attracting people all over Korea to visit the city.

+As Korea's overall inland mountainous area, the natural environment is well preserved, and the air is so clear and pleasant that most mountain villages do not lose.
+Since there are not many ruins or tourist facilities in the city, Uirimji, built during the Samhan period, is used as a representative tourist destination.

+Herbs are famous as local specialties.
+In particular, Hwanggi is said to distribute 80% of the nation's distribution through local herbal markets.

 Climate

 Jecheon has a monsoon-influenced humid continental climate (Köppen: Dwa) with cold, dry winters and hot, rainy summers.

+It is so cold that it often snows in April, commonly called Jeberia.
+There are even times when it hits minus 20 degrees Celsius in winter.
+Along with Bonghwa-gun, Gyeongsangbuk-do, it is the coldest winter region in the region south of Gangwon State and Gyeonggi-do.
+When a cold wave warning is issued in a nearby area, it is common to issue a cold wave warning, and padding is a must-have for winter rather than a coat.
+This is because it is an inland region and a double basin of 300m above sea level consisting of high mountains easily exceeding 1,000m above sea level, such as Chiaksan, Sobaeksan, and Wolaksan.
+As a result, it is an area where the annual temperature difference is quite large, similar to Cheorwon-gun when it is really cold.
+According to the official observation, the lowest temperature ever recorded was -27.4 °C on January 4, 1981.
+Since the 2010s, -25.9 °C recorded on January 6, 2010 and February 3, 2012 was the lowest.